linusjf/RIAY/README.md

 ### Format for sharing on [the WhatsApp group](https://chat.whatsapp.com/EPXBhsE4GzJ0j8YXt98YT1)

-Would like to encourage the participants to share their thoughts, it can be one word, one line or a reflection, it does not have to be perfect.
+Would like to encourage the participants to share their thoughts, it can be one word, one line or a reflection, it doesn't have to be perfect.
 We the admins will review it before posting so feel free to drop us a note.
 Let us know how the days readings inspired you.

 Please use the below format: